 Bring in supporting characters who force your MC to face his fears or prejudices or weaknesses.

 Scrooge changed because the 3 Spirits forced him to face memories he had long neglected, and a future he had refused to think about.

-Without his terrifying ordeals, without his suffering and being forced to face truths about himself, Scrooge wouldn’t not have changed.
+Without his terrifying ordeals, without his suffering and being forced to face truths about himself, Scrooge would not have changed.
 His arc would not have existed.
 His entire worldview changed precisely because he was made to look at the chains he had forged, the mistakes he had made, the neglect humanity had suffered because of him.

 ‘I will honor Christmas in my heart, and try to keep it all the year.
 I will live in the Past, the Present, and the Future.
 The Spirits of all three shall strive within me.
 I will not shut out the lessons that they teach!’